kevinnls/bitesyzedtechdiary/_posts/2022-02-09-argh-github-pages.md

 in [VSCode](https://code.visualstudio.com/) right before bed, and think about how I need to commit and push, and enter passphrases for both...

-> I need a neater CMS
+> I need a neater CMS solution

 I remember [Netlify](https://www.netlify.com/) came with [NetlifyCMS](https://www.netlifycms.org/).
 I had used that for my **other**